S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 **If the requirement is considered to be unsuitable:** hear the argument(s) and if they qualify as objections, resolve them before considering the proposal.

-## Step 2: Questions about the Driver and Requirement
+## Step 2: Questions About the Driver and Requirement

 _Deepen individual and shared understanding of the driver and requirement._